 Does PPE Corp need to defer the commencement of depreciation until the quality approval is obtained?

 Depreciation should commence when the production line is substantially complete and ready for its intended use.
 Because the quality approval is considered to be routine in nature, PPE Corp should not defer recognition of depreciation until approval is received from the customer.
 If, however, the plastic containers are highly customized (e.g., requiring specialized technology or engineering) and the customer delays granting approval pending a significant modification to the asset or related process, the asset may not be ready for its intended use until customer approval is obtained.

 Depreciation ceases when an asset is derecognized or when the asset is classified as held for sale in accordance with ASC 360-10-35-43

 .
 Therefore, depreciation generally does not stop when an asset is temporarily idled.
 However, if an asset or component of an asset remains idle for more than a short period of time, it may indicate a potential impairment or demonstrate the need to reassess the asset’s useful life.
 For further details regarding held for sale accounting, see PPE 5.3

 .
 See PPE 4.4

 for further discussion of component depreciation.

-for information on determining when an asset is considered abandoned and PPE 6.4.1 for further information regarding assets abandoned or to be abandoned.
+for further information regarding assets abandoned or to be abandoned.